PatrickFis/Azure-Study-Notes/SC-900 Notes.md

   - AAD Registered Devices - Supports a bring your own device scenario.
 Users can access your org's resources using a personal device.
 AAD registered devices register to AAD without requiring an organization account to sign in to the device.
 Supported OSes: Windows 10 and above, iOS, Android, and macOS.
   - AAD Joined Devices - Device joined to AAD through an org account which is used to sign in to the device.
 AAD joined devices are generally owned by the org.
 These exist only in the cloud.
 Supported OSes: Windows 10 or greater (except Home edition) and Windows Server 2019 Virtual Machines running in Azure.
   - Hybrid AAD Joined Devices - Orgs with existing on prem AD can use this functionality.
 These devices are joined to your on-prem AD and AAD and require an organizational account to sign in to the device.
 Supported OSes: Windows 7, 8.1, 10, Windows Server 2008 or newer.
   - Registering and joining devices to AAD gives users SSO to cloud-based resources.
-It also allows SSO to on-perm resources.
+It also allows SSO to on-prem resources.

 ## External Identities